By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Worry has the connotation of constant thinking about something.
 Researchers think anxiety and fear are more visual or emotional reactions while worry is a mental and verbal rumination.

 Worrying about things can keep them in your mind and this can result in perpetuating fear and anxiety.
 But there can be good results from worry in addition to the bad ones if worry is not accompanied by excessive anxiety or fear.

 Think of worry as being like my very old computer.
 Sometimes my computer slows down because an operation takes a lot of CPU memory.
 I get those little warning messages in the corner of my screen saying high CPU usage by and it names a program that is using all that memory.

 Worry does the same thing to my mind.
 It uses up a lot of memory capacity, thinking about the thing that is worrying me.
 The result is that I slow down on what I am doing and devote more of my thinking ability to the task of worrying.
 At this point, worrying is impairing my mental efficiency.

 As my mind slows down and devotes more resources to the task that worries me, there is increased attention to that one thing and all other mental tasks are neglected.
-The result is that as a byproduct to worrying I may do fewer things but I am likely to devote more attention to the one thing I am worrying about.
+The result is that as a byproduct of worrying I may do fewer things but I am likely to devote more attention to the one thing I am worrying about.
 Worriers make fewer errors on the task they worry about as a result of that increased attention.
 So worrying can be useful in reducing error rates by having a task fully occupy your mind.